fsjorgeluis/the-way-of-the-gopher/part1-fundamentals/01-installation-and-setup.md

 Let’s now configure your environment and workspace the modern way.

+> [!NOTE]
-> Note: Starting with Go 1.11, the use of GOPATH is mostly optional thanks to Go modules (go mod).
+> Starting with Go 1.11, the use of GOPATH is mostly optional thanks to Go modules (go mod).
 But it’s still good to understand how the workspace is structured.

 ### 🗺️ 2.1 Create a Go workspace